Mali: Mining

 In 1991, with the assistance of the International Development Association, Mali relaxed the enforcement of mining codes which led to renewed foreign interest and investment in the mining industry.
 Gold is mined in the southern region and Mali has the third highest gold production in Africa (after South Africa and Ghana).
+In 2015, the country has produced 41 metric tonnes of gold.

 The emergence of gold as Mali's leading export product since 1999 has helped mitigate some of the negative impact of the cotton and Ivory Coast crises.
 Other natural resources include kaolin, salt, phosphate, and limestone.

 Energy

 Electricity and water are maintained by the Energie du Mali, or EDM, and textiles are generated by Industry Textile du Mali, or ITEMA.
 Mali has made efficient use of hydroelectricity, consisting of over half of Mali's electrical power.
 In 2002, 700 GWh of hydroelectric power were produced in Mali.

 Energie du Mali is an electric company that provides electricity to Mali citizens.
-Only 55% of the population in cities have access to EDM.
+Only 55 percent of the population in cities have access to EDM.

 Transport infrastructure

 In Mali, there is a railway that connects to bordering countries.
-There are also approximately 29 airports of which 8 have paved runways.
+There are also approximately 29 airports, of which 8 have paved runways.
 Urban areas are known for their large quantity of green and white taxicabs.
 A significant sum of the population is dependent on public transportation.